PatrickMagAnime/vaultschule/Klassen 1-Matura/3.Klasse/Englisch/Learn to write in English/Third Writing.md

 I hope this comment will help you.

 Thank you for your post.
-Good luck to find and adopt a pet at your institution.
+Good luck to find and adapt a pet at your institution.
 I'm looking forward to your next posts!

+Grade: B-
 ### Improvements
 Comment on Morgan's blog-post
 By: Stefanius